 “I’m levitating, and you’re asking how I got in here?”

 “Well, shit, what do you want?
-I just sell coats for a living.”
+I just sell coats.”

-“Yes, it’s a company.
-Any institution where money is passed around is a business: that includes churches, colleges, and hospitals.
+“It’s not a company.
+Any institution where money is passed around is a business.
+That includes churches, colleges, and hospitals.
 And by the way, the word ‘genie’ is a slur.”

 “Enough about me,” he said.
-“I’m short of time, so I need to grant your wish before the train shows up.”
+“I’m pressed for time, so I must grant your wish before the train.”

 “You levitate, but you still need a train?”

 “Yes, I can fly, but it gets foggy.
 Anyway, let’s cut through the gristle.
-What is the one true wish you want?”
+What’s your wish?”

 “Out of everything?”
-I said.
-“My god, this is a lot of pressure.
-It’s why I canceled satellite TV: too many choices.”
+I asked.
+“My god, you put me on the spot.
+Too many choices.
+It’s why I canceled satellite TV.”

 “My time is precious, Mr. North.”

 “Just close your eyes.
 Think of the first wish that comes to mind.”